 'My main tip would be to go mad!
 Sparkling lights are the remedy for murky Christmas evenings and give superb, welcoming cheer.'

-If you're not a fan of bold festive illuminations, you can take a more subtle approach to your outdoor Christmas light ideas.
+If you're not a fan of bold festive illuminations, you can take a more subtle approach to your outdoor Christmas lighting.

-Wrapping plant pots and containers with flexible wire lights is a quick way to add a twinkle to your porch or steps, or your Christmas patio decor ideas.
+Wrapping plant pots and containers with flexible wire lights is a quick way to add a twinkle to your porch or steps.

 'They have a delicate and bendable gold wire finish, and can be used both in the garden and inside.'

 You'll be the envy of your street with some festive front yard styling, but resist the urge to close your curtains and you can make the most of the cheery outlook, too.